-Students from George Stephenson High School who meet the general entry requirements and subject specific criteria will be offered a place in Sixth Form.
-Any student who has a Statement of Special Educational Need, which names the school will be admitted to Yr 12 provided the student also meets the general and course specific entry requirements.
+Students from Longbenton Community College who meet the general entry requirements and subject specific criteria will be offered a place in Sixth Form.
+Any student who has a Statement of Special Educational Need, which names the school will be admitted to Year 12 provided the student also meets the general and course specific entry requirements.

 With regard to external applications, when there are not enough places to meet all parental preferences, priority will be given in accordance with the categories below.
 These are the Oversubscription Criteria.

-- 1. Children in public care (looked after children) - 2.
-Pupils living within the designated catchment area for the school (proof of address will be required) - 3.
-Any remaining places are allocated to children living nearest the school measured in a straight line from the school to the home address measured by the Council's GIS/ ONE system - 4.
-Other students who wish to attend the Sixth Form.
+- I Children in public care (looked after children) - 2 Pupils living within the designated catchment area for the college (proof of address will be required) - 3 Any remaining places are allocated to children living nearest the college measured in a straight line from the school to the home address measured by the Council's GIS/ ONE system. - 4 Other students who wish to attend the Sixth Form.